kdmukai/micropython-esp32/docs/saola_1r_build/README.md

 ## Wiring the ST7789 display
 The ST7789 display is integrated into the Waveshare LCD hat.
 The hat will sit on the 40-pin gpio adapter that we just mounted.

-The gpio adapter labels the hat's Raspberry Pi 40-pin connector.
-So we need to connect the raspi labeled pins to their Saola destination (in other words, you can ignore the "ST7789" column of this chart):
+The "RASPI GPIO" column corresponds with the pin labels on the gpio adapter.
+Connect the listed pins to their Saola destination (you can ignore the "ST7789" column of this chart):
 ```
 ST7789      RASPI GPIO      SAOLA
 ---------------------------------